-It has the original Ducati Monster engine and is a very popular retro Scrambler.
-If you plan on lots of off road riding try to find the Desert Sled variation.
+It has the old air cooled 800cc Ducati Monster engine and is a very popular retro Scrambler.
+If you plan on doing some off road riding try to find the Desert Sled variation.

 Old bikers have a habit of falling for the Scrambler style as they remind them of the bikes they rode in their youth.
 They buy them on a whim then they get used a few sunny Sundays a year before the wife realises it’s just taking up valuable room in the garage and slaps it on eBay.

 If I were in my late teens again and looking for my first cheap Scrambler to learn to ride on I would be ordering the Mutt Hilts 125cc or the FB Mondial Flat Track.